 The amount of funds available herein is subject to upward or downward adjustment by the LHC.
 The terms of this NOFA are subject to revision.
 Any changes will be subject to notification through an amendment to this NOFA.
 Such amendments may be issued at any time.
-All terms for this program are subject to the State of Louisiana's HUD-approved Master Action Plan for the Utilization of Community Development Block Grant Funds in Response to 2020 and 2021 Federal Declarations in Louisiana, as amended.
+All terms

-1 Note that PRIME-2 issued \$206M of awards within the Laura-Delta Eligible Parishes in 2022.
+&lt;sup>1 Note that PRIME-2 issued \$206M of awards within the Laura-Delta Eligible Parishes in 2022.